floppy69/dogecoind-status/README.md

 [![Travis CI Status](https://travis-ci.org/craigwatson/bitcoind-status.svg?branch=master)](https://travis-ci.org/craigwatson/bitcoind-status)

-This is a small PHP application designed to display status and information from the Bitcoin node daemon.
+This is a small PHP application designed to display status and information from the Dogecoin node daemon.

 #### Table of Contents